ArtDev-HE/ai-ticket-management-system/docs/DEV_PREPROD_CHECKLIST.md

 -----------------------------
 - Every dev-only artifact is either removed, gated behind an explicit environment flag that refuses to run in production, or moved to a `devops/` or `tests/` area and documented.
 - No hard-coded secrets remain in the codebase. `JWT_SECRET` and `CHAT_EXPORT_SECRET` (or equivalents) must be required in production; code should not fall back to development secrets.
-- LocalStorage JWT usage is replaced with a secure cookie strategy (HttpOnly, Secure) in production builds or documented exceptions are accepted by security reviewers.
+- Client-side storage for dev tokens is sessionStorage; replace with a secure cookie strategy (HttpOnly, Secure) in production builds or documented exceptions are accepted by security reviewers.
 - CI/PR checks detect known dev tokens, placeholder IDs (like `EMP-TEST`/`EMP-001`), and dev-only env flags in branches targeted for production.
 - The `docs/DEV_PREPROD_CHECKLIST.md` file is finalized and linked in the release checklist.